 In a restaurant kitchen, there are lots of fire threats.
 Open flames, heating equipment, cooking oils, cleaning chemicals, all of them are flammable and contribute to the fire hazards within a kitchen.
 With the amount of flammable substances in a kitchen, it’s no surprise there are as many fires as there are.

 How You Can Prevent a Restaurant Fire

-Given the very nature of cooking, there is no way to completely eliminate the risk of a fire, however, you are able to take a variety of precautions to prevent for a fire from breaking out and keep your workers safe.
+Given the very nature of cooking, there is no way to completely eliminate the risk of a fire.
+However, you are able to take a variety of precautions to prevent for a fire from breaking out, keep your workers safe, and even ensure first aid supplies in case it happens.
 With that in mind, here are some steps that can be taken to avoid a restaurant fire as much as possible.

 The Necessary Fire Suppression Equipment for a Restaurant Kitchen

 Equipment such as situation dependant fire extinguishers and sprinklers in restaurant kitchens are a health and safety requirement in New Zealand nowadays, although their placement and accessibility play an important part in case of a fire.
 So, what how can you ensure that your fire suppression equipment is up to its best standard?